frogzalcoatl/platformer/README.md

 # Sahar's Platformer
 An in-development platformer written in C++ using the raylib game library.
 This project is helping me learn C++ for school.
-If you want to contribute, see [CONTRIBUTING.md](https://github.com/frogzalcoatl/platformer/blob/main/CONTRIBUTING.md).
-Ask me for an executable if you just wanna test what I have so far without the dev setup process.
-See what I have planned in [TODO.md](https://github.com/frogzalcoatl/platformer/blob/main/TODO.md).